Chapter 8: Contingency tables

 about the application process at Berkeley in general.
 We will explore

-associations between the categorical variables (Admit
+associations between the categorical variables (Admit,

-), or perhaps just two of these
+Gender, Dept), or perhaps just two of these

 variables.
 Note that, following standard statistical terminology, R